jwillmer/pattern-component/README.md

 # CSS Pattern Web Component

 This web component creates a background pattern only by using CSS.
 It is very usefull to quickly create nice looking placeholders for profile pictures.
+It is a fork of a [CSS3 pattern collection](https://leaverou.github.io/css3patterns/).

 ## Demo